Why Mistakes Happen

 regardless of their intelligence and/or education.

 Here we’ve moved on to what sometimes causes even the most intelligent and well-educated business owners to make what I call “grammar glitches.”
 These are minor errors that can easily deter website visitors from staying on a website.
-If only they would stay, they might discover the excellent quality of the goodies that you are offering.
+If only they would stay, they might discover the excellent quality of the goodies that you are offering, but, alas, sometimes that does not happen, and sometime grammar glitches and typos are the reason.

 Time can be Your Enemy

 For most of us, running a business means that time is in short supply.
 Our weekly, monthly and yearly plans may call for a 36 hour daily cycle, but we are on the wrong planet for that.
-Our hurried fingers may have fumbled at the keyboard and spelled “whether” when we are thinking “weather” but we don’t notice it.
-Commas and other forms of punctuation play tricks on our perception.
+Our time-addled brain may have cross-wired our hurried fingers at the keyboard so that we typed “whether” when we are thinking “weather,” but we don’t notice it, and nor does spell-check.
+Commas and other forms of punctuation can play tricks on our perception.
+The list is long.

-Every attempt at prioritizing and scheduling “website grammar and typo checking” othe to-do list may leave that item far below the mid-point, and careful proof-reading takes a lot of time.
+Even attempts to prioritize, and scheduling “website grammar and typo checking” on the to-do list may leave that item far below the mid-point, and careful proof-reading takes a lot of time.
 The list of difficulties goes on and on.

 One of the advantages of having me as your website copy editor is that once it is on my calendar, concern about your website’s grammar and “typos” need no longer occupy blocks of time on yours.